USA

 Experiencing a Monument Valley Sunrise Tour

 Monument Valley is arguably one of the most photogenic places on the planet.
 But a large portion of it is off-limits without a guide.
-To gain special access to the backcountry, you may want to consider a Monument Valley sunrise tour.
-There are two types of sunrise tours: basic tours and special photography tours, and you
+So, to gain special access to the backcountry, you may want to consider a Monument Valley sunrise tour.
+There are two types of sunrise tours available: basic tours and special photography tours,

 Read More »